25 Home Organizing Hacks You Need to Try Today

 Bread Tabs for Labelling Cords

 Not sure which cord goes with which electronic device plugged into your power strip?
-Save yourself the hassle of following the cord from the plugin to the device for each item you need to move by labeling them.
+Save yourself the hassle of following the cord from the plugin to the device for each item you need to move by labelling them.

-Plastic bread tabs are perfect for labeling cords that are plugged into a power strip because they’re sturdy, have enough room to write on and can easily clip around the plugin end of a cord.
-Plus, they often come in different colors.
+Plastic bread tabs are perfect for labelling cords that are plugged into a power strip because they’re sturdy, have enough room to write on and can easily clip around the plugin end of a cord.
+Plus, they often come in different colours.
 You can also use bread tabs to label identical toothbrushes in the bathroom, silverware at a party and even wine glasses at happy hour.
 So save those tabs when you buy a loaf of bread!

 PVC Curling Iron Holsters

 Hate the messy look of curling irons lying on the vanity or the toilet tank?
 Here’s a tip for you.
-Use hook-and-loop tape to attach 5-in. lengths of 2″ PVC pipe to the vanity door to hold the curling irons.
+Use hook-and-loop tape to attach 5-in. lengths of 2-in.
+PVC pipe to the vanity door to hold the curling irons.
 Do the same thing with 3-in. pieces of 1-1/2-in.-diameter pipe to hold the cords.
 Just measure your curling irons to see how long your “holsters” need to be.
 Let your curling irons cool before you stow them away.